 for young people to begin their pathway to economic participation through volunteer placements

-Our support and services are delivered by a staff team of 24 and 35 volunteers.
-The organisation is overseen by a Board of 12 Directors who meet quarterly.
+Our support and services are delivered by a managers, lead workers, staff and volunteers.
+The organisation is overseen by a Board of Trustees who meet quarterly.
 Themed steering groups (of which there are presently finance, business, fundraising, programmes) meet bi-monthly to shape and influence the strategic plans of the organisation and input into key decisions.

 YMCA Sutton Coldfield is affiliated to YMCA England, but we are an independently constituted voluntary organisation and registered charity.
 We are responsible for generating our own income and raising our own funds with which to operate.